Tech Updates

-The unprecedented spread of coronavirus worldwide is demanding drastic action across the aviation sector.
-Because of this pandemic, aircraft groundings, border closures, and flight cancellations have resulted in lower load factors and fewer flights.
+The unprecedented spread of coronavirus worldwide demands drastic action across the aviation sector.
+Because of this pandemic, aircraft groundings, border closures, and flight cancellations resulted in lower load factors and fewer flights.

-Airports are also incurring more operational expenses for extra sanitization and cleaning to allow frictionless travel.
+Airports also incur more operational expenses for extra sanitization and cleaning to allow frictionless travel.
 Even in unprecedented times, airports still have to operate and leverage the technology in the following ways:

 1. Minimize Maintenance and Guarantee Performance

-For airports to ensure system availability and stable operations, AIT (Advanced Imaging Technology) is developed with predictive diagnostic software programs to indicate when services are needed.
-The technology can tell operators when it should be serviced to reduce downtime and maintenance resources.
+To ensure system availability and stable operations, airports develop AIT (Advanced Imaging Technology) with predictive diagnostic software programs that indicate when services are needed.
+The technology can tell operators when equipment should be serviced to reduce downtime and maintenance resources.

-Without moving service requirements, moving parts and maintenance of AIT systems will be reduced.
+Moving parts and maintenance of AIT systems will be reduced without moving service requirements.
 The solid-state design usually supports setup and calibration in the factory rather than in the field during installation.

 2. Off-Site Passenger Handling

-Developments in technology are enhancing a lot of opportunities for off-site passenger handling.
-Most travel stakeholders and airports use the cloud to enable baggage drop and pop-up check-in services.
+Technology developments are enhancing many opportunities for off-site passenger handling.
+Most travel stakeholders and airports use the cloud for baggage drop and pop-up check-in services.

-For airports to cope with the rising passenger numbers, they need to use cloud-based technology to alleviate passenger processing congestion.
+To cope with the rising passenger numbers, airports need to use cloud-based technology to alleviate passenger processing congestion.
 People will witness off-airport services become a norm in the future, whereas check-in halls will be repurposed and minimized.

 3. Improved Security

-Some airline safety experts, like Omar Kaddouha, indicate that facial recognition is becoming more popular in airports, providing an efficient, streamlined, and paperless boarding experience.
-The technology was recently used to check-in and exit checks, and with a match rate of 100%, airports use the advancements for boarding procedures.
+Some airline safety experts, like Omar Kaddouha, indicate that facial recognition is becoming more popular in airports.
+It provides an efficient, streamlined, and paperless boarding experience.
+The technology was recently used for check-in and exit checks, and with a match rate of 100%, airports use the advancements for boarding procedures.

 4. Control of the Digital Identity

-The use of persistent travel tokens and digital self-sovereign identity can put passengers back in control over-identify the aspects they can reveal when traveling.
+Persistent travel tokens and digital self-sovereign identity can put passengers back in control and over-identify the aspects they can reveal when traveling.
 The risks can be consistently assessed by a specialist AI (artificial intelligence) in the future airline.

-Sensitive elements of these details can be used by governments that use automated collaborative systems to approve a few steps of the journey.
-Airports no longer hold the responsibility to process passenger data for border security reasons.
+Governments that use automated collaborative systems to approve a few steps of the journey can use sensitive elements of these details.
+Airports are no longer responsible for processing passenger data for border security reasons.

 5. Faster Processing

-As the annual passenger numbers continue to hike at travel hub airports globally, the pressure of logistical capabilities unavoidably increases.
+As annual passenger numbers continue to rise at travel hub airports globally, the pressure on logistical capabilities unavoidably increases.

-From reclaiming baggage, dropping, sorting, storing, and conveying to processing passengers and ensuring all the needs are met, airports use logistical solutions to improve automation and sophisticated engineering.
+Airports use logistical solutions to improve automation and sophisticated engineering, from reclaiming baggage, dropping, sorting, storing, and conveying to processing passengers and ensuring all needs are met.

 In a Nutshell!

 The question unintentionally lurks in nearly every passenger that traverses through airports daily.
-While there are security and safety arrangements in the airport, casualties usually happen every day.
+While the airport has security and safety arrangements, casualties usually happen daily.